marcelocf/linux-map-e-ocn/README.md

 So it could be that the implementation is not exactly standard right now.
 I highly doubt that so I am moving forward.

+Hopefully, once this is approved by IEFT then it might make its way into systemd-networkd nativelly.

 ## Intro

 I finally decided it was time to stop using the crappy routers you can buy with